 At what age did you first apply to vet school?

 How many schools did you apply to?

 How many application cycles did you apply before being accepted?

 3 times!
 I was accepted on my third cycle.

 Did you attend grad school?

-I considered it, but no it wasn’t for me.
+I considered it, but it was not for me.

 What types of paying jobs did you have before attending veterinary school on the Caribbean Island of St. Kitts?

-I worked at 4 different veterinary clinics (large and small animal) to get a feel for the profession.
+I worked at 4 different veterinary clinics (large and small animals) to get a feel for the profession.
 I also shadowed and did volunteer work at various clinics.